 PROFILE: Beatrice Joyce Kean founded the Joyce Foundation in 1948.
 When she passed in 1972, she left nearly $100 million of her estate to the foundation, which aims to improve the quality of life and “promote safe and healthy communities” in the Midwest.
-The foundation currently offers the following grantmaking programs: culture, democracy, environment, education & economic mobility, gun violence prevention & justice reform and a special opportunities program.
+The foundation currently runs the following grantmaking programs: culture, democracy, environment, education & economic mobility, gun violence prevention & justice reform and a special opportunities program.

 Joyce awards its college readiness grants through its education & economic mobility program, which seeks “[t]o make sure young people are prepared for the future and well-positioned to improve their economic status” and to “[e]nsure equitable access to high-quality education and jobs.”
-The foundation awards grants to organizations that improve students’ access to college coursework opportunities, career readiness programs, and those that help students transition from high school to college.
+The foundation awards grants to organizations that improve students’ access to college coursework opportunities, career readiness programs, and programs that help students transition from high school to college.
 Joyce also funds state and federal policy development geared toward increasing postsecondary completion, transfer and post-graduate outcomes.
 One past grantee, Northern Illinois University, used funding to support its Education Systems Center, which supports local college and career readiness programs throughout the state of Illinois.

-The Joyce Foundation accepts unsolicited letters of inquiry (LOI) throughout the year and recommends that applicants submit LOIs at least six to eight weeks before proposal deadlines.
+The Joyce Foundation accepts unsolicited letters of inquiry throughout the year and recommends that applicants submit materials six to eight weeks before proposal deadlines.
 For more information regarding LOIs and proposals, grantseekers can email the foundation at firstname.lastname@example.org.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).